rick-liyue-huang/Angular-MomentApp/README.md

 - views/: put some samll html template,
 - scripts/: about the angular service logic coding
 - api/: the server coding in php files

+### Notice

+In order to get data from 'api/' folder, I put the whole project 'Angular-MomentApp' folder in the 'Applications/MAMP/htdocs/', and open in address of 'localhost/Angular-MomentApp/#/today'.